MagnoTherm/arduino-max31865/README.md

 - Added option to set Reference resistor at object instantiation
 - Corrected threshold (set/get) not consistent problem
-- added soft reconfiguration register with less option (to avoid SPI communication) and not setting again theshold
+- added soft reconfiguration register with less option (to avoid SPI communication) and not setting again threshold
 - added method to get reference resistor value `cfg_ref()`
 - added method to get only fault status register `fault_status()`
 - added method to get only configuration register `config_register()`